Doug Locke: Phoenix

-On June 23, 2023, Locke released his full length album Phoenix.
+On June 23, 2023, Locke released his second studio album, Phoenix.
+The album marked a stylistic evolution, incorporating elements of pop, alternative R&B, disco, country and rock while exploring themes of resilience, transformation, identity and self acceptance.

 A review from Queerty states:The album showcases Locke's evolution and growth over a three-year period, symbolized by the title itself, representing hope, rebirth, and transformation, seamlessly blending 80s-inspired dance-pop with guitar-driven elements, all while incorporating disco and house influences for a modern twist.
 It's got a little bit of everything, while Locke continues to GIVE everything in his live performances, most recently at Weho Pride.
 Locke's deep and sultry vocals add a unique touch to tracks like "Black Travolta", and his talent and charisma shine throughout Phoenix serving as a must-listen album that effortlessly combines various genres into a cohesive and refreshing musical experience.
 In support of the album, Locke headlined a sold-out album release show at the Viper Room.
 Locke was interviewed by Snubb3d Magazine as a part of "The Sit Down" series, and was profiled by Outfront Magazine.